TBD54566975/ssi-sdk/CONTRIBUTING.md

 ### Go

-This project is written in Go, a modern, open source programming language.
+This project is written in [Go](https://go.dev/), a modern, open source programming language.
+Go was chosen because of its speed, simplicity, and versatility.
+Go is a powerful language that's easy to pick up.
+It works across ecosystems, and even works with WASM.

 You may verify your `go` installation via the terminal: